aliceSmartCastle/AdvencedPython/README.md

                 codes from some namedtuple methods and functions
 ## Filecontrol.py
           a simple File menagement of python cil tool
+## createdesktop.py
+   this file can customized your want pyqt6 appication icon on ubuntu

 # finally
 ## functips-0.1-py3-none-any.whl